 The minerals that are considered of dietary significance are those that are necessary to support biochemical reactions by serving both functional and structural roles as well as those serving as electrolytes.
 The use of the term dietary mineral is considered archaic since the intent of the term "mineral" is to describe ions not actual minerals.
 There are both quantity elements required by the body and trace elements.
 The quantity elements are sodium, magnesium, phosphorous, sulfur, chlorine, potassium and calcium.
 The essential trace elements are manganese, iron, cobalt, nickel, copper, zinc, selenium, molybdenum, and iodine.
 Additional trace elements (although not considered essential) are boron, chromium, fluoride, and silicon.back to the top

 TPP is necessary as a cofactor for three critical dehydrogenases.
-These enzymes are pyruvate dehydrogenase (PDH) and α-ketoglutarate dehydrogenase (αKGDH; associated with the TCA cycle), and branched-chain ketoacid dehydrogenase (BCKD) necessary for metabolism of the branched-chain amino acids, leucine, isoleucine, and valine.
+These enzymes are the pyruvate dehydrogenase complex (PDHc), α-ketoglutarate dehydrogenase (αKGDH; associated with the TCA cycle), and branched-chain ketoacid dehydrogenase (BCKD) necessary for metabolism of the branched-chain amino acids, leucine, isoleucine, and valine.
 In addition to these three dehydrogenases TPP is a required co-factor for the transketolase catalyzed reactions of the pentose phosphate pathway.
 A deficiency in thiamine intake leads to a severely reduced capacity of cells to generate energy and to carry out reductive biosynthetic reactions as well as to synthesize nucleotides as a result of its role in each of these enzymes.